-Delgadillo Cellars is owned by the father son team, Ignacio Sr. and Ignacio Jr (‘Iggy’ who we originally met with).
+Delgadillo Cellars is owned by the father son team, Ignacio Sr. and Ignacio Jr (who we originally met with).
 Their partnership is ideal as Ignacio Sr. handles all the vineyard management duties as well as winemaking and Ignacio Jr. handles the marking and business side of the operations.
-Ignacio Sr. first came to the Napa Valley in 1972 from Jalisco Mexico at age 17 and began working in vineyards in Rutherford.
-He then worked at Freemark Abbey and became their cellar master during the 1980’s when they started developing a stellar reputation for their Cabernet Sauvignon Bosché, one of California’s first vineyard designated wines.
-Over the years Ignacio developed a palate for older Cabernet Sauvignons but was not able to find a Napa Cabernet that specifically matched his palate.
+Ignacio Sr. first came to Napa Valley in 1972 from Jalisco Mexico at age 17 and began working in vineyards in Rutherford.
+He then worked at Freemark Abbey and became their cellar master during the 1980s when they started developing a stellar reputation for their Cabernet Sauvignon Bosché, one of California’s first vineyard designated wines.
+Over the years Ignacio developed a taste for older Cabernet Sauvignons but was not able to find a Napa Cabernet that specifically matched his palate.

-Often winemakers who have small productions will produce wines they enjoy to drink and then their customer base often has similar tastes.
+Often winemakers who have small productions will produce wines they enjoy drinking and then their customer base often has similar tastes.
 Ignacio loves drinking older wines and decided to create a wine that would be aged before being released to the consumer, a wine that was smooth and elegant upon release.
+Delgadillo’s first release was a 2001 Cabernet Sauvignon making this among the oldest current release wine of any producer we have met with through our work with the Napa Wine Project.
+This wine spent 3 years in oak and then another 5 years in bottle before being released in 2009.

 The 2012 Delgadillo Cellars has held up well over the years (8 years post vintage date during our tasting of this wine).
 Initially brooding on the bouquet with darker fruit notes including plum along with mushroom, peat and tar.
 Savory.
 As it opens more fruit begins to show.
 Layered with good acidity shows flavors of plum, blackberry and boysenberry.
 Plenty of structure still and life ahead of this wine.
 Robust tannins anchor a long finish, tinged with some barrel spice.